bryanedds/Nu/CODING_STANDARD.md

 **An F\# Coding Standard Proposal for the wider F# Community.**
 -

-**First, a quick blurb on what people don't get about code standards -**
+**First, a quick blurb on what people don't usually get about code standards -**

-What people don't seem to understand is that good code standards aren't designed to be used weapons to foce one's own personal stylistic preferences on everyone else.
-Instead, they're about finding the simplest, fewest, and least-detrimental ways to enable people to be consistent with one another.
-In that way, standards are more about following logical reasoning processes to their thougtful conclusion than about having a war of attrition to enforce a cultural imperialism.
+What people don't seem to understand is that good code standards aren't designed to be used blunt instrument to foist one's stylistic preferences upon everyone else.
+Instead, they're about finding the simplest, fewest, and least-detrimental rules to enable people to be consistent with themselves and with one another.
+In that way, code standards are more about following logical reasoning processes to their thougtful conclusions than about having a war of attrition to enforce a cultural imperialism.

 *Without reason in a decision making process, all disagreements devolve into wars of passion... to be ended satisfactorily only by attrition... to be relived again by every succeeding generation.*